MICHELLE CUNICO JOHNSON

 Cristyn R. Radabaugh

 Cristy Radabaugh, P.E. joined Martin and Wood in 2006 and has been working on water projects since 2000.
-She is directly involved with water resource and water quality analyses, changes of water rights, availability and exchange modeling, and water rights accounting.
-Her work also includes historical use analyses, design and implementation of augmentation plans and substitute water supply plans, evaluation and implementation of alternative transfer methods (ATMs) including leasing-fallowing projects, GIS applications related to water resources, evaluations of water rights, review of decree and expert reports, and expert testimony in Colorado’s water courts.
-She is currently working on water-related projects for industrial, municipal, and private parties in the Colorado River basin, the South Platte River basin, and the Arkansas River basin.
+She is directly involved with water rights, water resources and water quality analyses, changes of water rights, availability and exchange modeling, and water rights accounting.
+Her work also includes historical use analyses, design and implementation of augmentation plans and substitute water supply plans, evaluation and implementation of alternative transfer methods (ATMs) including leasing-fallowing projects, GIS applications related to water resources, evaluations of water supply yields, municipal water planning, and expert testimony in Colorado’s water courts.
+She is currently working on water-related projects for industrial, municipal, public, and private parties in the Colorado River basin, the South Platte River basin, and the Arkansas River basin.

-Cristy has been qualified as an expert in the Water Court for Water Division I, is a licensed professional engineer in the State of Colorado and is designated as an Engineering Expert Witness (EXW) by the American Council of Engineering Companies.
-She is also on the Board of Directors for the Colorado Section of the American Water Resources Association.
+Cristy has been qualified as an expert in the Water Court for Water Division I, is a licensed professional engineer in the State of Colorado, and is designated as an Engineering Expert Witness (EXW) by the American Council of Engineering Companies.
+She served on the Board of Directors for the Colorado Section of the American Water Resources Association from 2013 to 2017.

 M.S.
 Civil Engineering (Water Resources), University of Colorado – Denver, 2011